No - Win No - Fee

 Housing problems can really affect your daily life damp that won’t dry, mould that keeps coming back, boilers that fail in winter, or leaks that ruin ceilings and disrupt your peace of mind.
 You don’t have to live like this if your landlord isn’t acting.

-Get help today by filling in our quick contact form or call our Manchester helpline on 03338808408 for free advice on your housing disrepair claim.
-If you live in Liverpool or elsewhere in the UK, we can also provide expert support for your housing disrepair issues.
+Get support today by completing our quick contact form for free guidance on your housing disrepair claim.
+If you live in Liverpool, Birmingham, or other areas, we can provide expert support for your housing disrepair issues.

 Housing Disrepair Team